-In 2007 and again in 2012, Baptist Health (the parent of Wolfson Children's Hospital) was recognized as a Magnet Health Care System by the American Nurses Credentialing Center.
+In 2017, 2012 and 2007, Baptist Health (the parent of Wolfson Children's Hospital) was recognized as a Magnet Health Care System by the American Nurses Credentialing Center.
 Magnet is an international quality designation enjoyed by less than five percent of hospitals in the country.
 Baptist Health's five hospitals, along with Baptist Home Health Care, simultaneously achieved this honor, making it the largest health system in the country to achieve Magnet status.

 Magnet is considered the "gold standard" for nursing and clinical care.
 Researchers who have compared Magnet hospitals to those that haven't earned the quality status have found that Magnet hospitals enjoy better patient outcomes, including lower mortality rates and higher patient satisfaction.
 Likewise, nurses at Magnet hospitals report higher morale and perceive the care being given by their institutions as better.

 A study in the Journal of Nursing Administration found that Magnet hospitals are "infused with quality care, nurse autonomy, informal and non-rigid verbal communication, innovation, bringing out the best in each individual, and striving for excellence."
 High-quality nursing creates a "halo" effect, as well, making a hospital more attractive to nurses' colleagues, including physicians and ancillary staff.